Agency Perception and Brain Synchrony: A Hyperscanning Study of Human-Human and Human-AI Interaction: Materials and Methods

 \subsection{Participants}

-Our study included 50 right-handed male participants, with an average age of 24.94 years (SD = 3.77, ranging from 18 to 30).
-We took precautions to ensure the integrity of the study by excluding individuals with a history of psychiatric, neurological, or medical conditions, as well as those who had taken psycho-pharmacological medications within the last two months.
-Additionally, all participants met specific criteria: they possessed a basic knowledge of tennis, had prior experience playing computer-based games, and had no prior experience in professional tennis simulator gaming of this nature.
-These criteria were put in place to ensure that the participants' skill levels during the task were relatively consistent.
+A total of 50 right-handed male participants (mean age = 24.94 years, SD = 3.77; age range: 18–30) took part in the study.
+Participants were screened to exclude those with a history of psychiatric, neurological, or medical conditions, as well as those who had taken psycho-pharmacological medication within the past two months.
+Eligibility criteria also required participants to have basic knowledge of tennis, previous experience with computer-based games, and no prior exposure to professional tennis simulators.
+These criteria were implemented to minimize variability in baseline skill and ensure consistency in task performance.

-Ethical considerations played a pivotal role in our research.
-The study received approval from the Research Ethics Committees of the Faculty of Psychology and Education, granted under the code IR.UT.PSYEDU.REC.1401.074 (Approval ID).
-The committee conducted a thorough review of the research protocol, affirming our unwavering dedication to upholding the highest ethical standards throughout all aspects of the study.
-This rigorous ethical evaluation underscores our commitment to conducting research in strict adherence to established ethical guidelines.
+The decision to include only male participants was based on both methodological and practical considerations.
+A substantial body of literature in cognitive and social neuroscience suggests that men and women may engage distinct neural pathways and strategies during social information processing tasks \cite{hall2012social,pearce2019genetic,proverbio2023sex}.
+Additionally, sex-related differences in brain morphology and functional modularity have been reported, which could introduce additional variability in fNIRS signal interpretation \cite{baker2016sex,shirzadi2024sex}.
+Given that fNIRS has limited spatial resolution compared to other neuroimaging modalities (e.g., fMRI), and since precise anatomical mapping often relies on MRI co-registration—which was beyond the scope of the present study—we opted to reduce variance by restricting the sample to a single gender.

+Furthermore, recruitment feasibility influenced this decision: our advertisements specified a minimum familiarity with computer games, which resulted in a higher number of eligible male respondents.
+Taken together, these factors motivated the use of an all-male sample in this exploratory study.